 For the example below, suppose that only variables $[i][j]$ of $t$ such that $i>j$ are involved in constraints.
 This means that all variables $[i][j]$ with $i \leq j$ are useless.

 \begin{boxex} \begin{xcsp} <array id="t" size="[8][8]"> 1..10 </array> \end{xcsp} \end{boxex}

 \begin{remark} It is not valid to have a variable both undefined and useful.
-In other words, it is not permitted in \xt to have an undefined variable that is involved in a constraint or an objective. \end{remark}
+In other words, it is not permitted in \x3 to have an undefined variable that is involved in a constraint or an objective. \end{remark}

 To summarize, undefined variables must be ignored by solvers, and useless variables can be discarded.
 We might consider introducing in the future new elements, attributes or annotations for clearly specifying which variables are useless, but note that it can be easily identified by parsers.
-The tool for checking solutions (and their costs) that we are currently developing will be able to handle the presence or the absence of useless variables.
-So, users will be given the possibility to submit complete instantiations or partial instantiations only involving useful variables.
+The tool for checking solutions (and their costs) that we have developped are able to handle the presence or the absence of useless variables.
+So, users are given the possibility to submit complete instantiations or partial instantiations only involving useful variables.